pmcode9992/DocumentationAssistant/DocuTest/Battleship.md

     return False
 ```

-This function updates the player's board based on the shot taken.
-If the shot hits the player's own ship, it marks the corresponding position as hit (OWN_SHIP_HIT) and returns True.
-Otherwise, it returns False.
+This function updates the player's game board based on the shot taken.
+It checks if the shot hits the player's own ship and updates the board accordingly.

-### update_enemy_board()
+### update_enemy_board

 ```python
 def update_enemy_board(shot, board):